leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 And that's it!

-Not only is the blocked matrix formulation of linear attention mechanisms intuitive but it also makes the connection between different algorithms and computational forms much more obvious.
+Not only is the blocked matrix formulation of linear attention mechanisms intuitive, it also makes the connections between different algorithms and computational forms much more obvious.
 I'd even go as far as to say that we now have the proper abstraction to do an evolutionary search for new linear attention mechanisms ;)

 ## How to Cite